mongodb/docs/content/recover-data-following-unexpected-shutdown.md

 [tags]
 mongodb = "product"
 +++
+# Recover a Standalone after an Unexpected Shutdown

 When a standalone [``mongod``](#bin.mongod) instance has journaling disabled [1], an unclean shutdown may leave the data in an